-Please be aware that there are a large number of tax and immigration scams in the U.S. which target international students and scholars.
+Please be aware that there are a large number of tax, Social Security, immigration, and housing scams in the U.S. which target both Americans and international students and scholars.
 Most of these types of scams will spoof a government agency phone number in order to look official.
+Often they will attempt to steal personal information (identity theft) or attempt to get you to pay a fictitious fee or fine.

 The IRS, DHS, and other government agencies will never contact you by phone or email.